 Length-wise, Raptor Pro STR is actually one of the longer Barnett crossbows.
 If not for the Step-Thru Riser, it would have been much longer – perhaps too long for most people’s needs.
 With this in mind, the Step-Thru Riser’s purpose isn’t to allow this crossbow to compete with very small models; rather, its goal is to let Raptor Pro STR retain its power without becoming too large.

 If the review is not full of your intentions; we recommend you read deep reviews of our other reviews on almost 10 Compound Bows.
 I hope you will get something useful about this.

-Our Overall Impression Of The Barnett Raptor Pro STR
+Our Overall Impression and Review Of The Barnett Raptor Pro STR

 Within its STR line, the Raptor Pro STR seems like a well-balanced crossbow.
-It’s positioned somewhere in the middle price-wise, and it also offers all-around very nice performance characteristics.
+This crossbow positioned somewhere in the middle price-wise; and it also offers all around very nice performance characteristics.
 The build quality and feel are excellent as well and the heft of the crossbow.
 Makes it seem that you are holding a highly advanced piece of technology, (which it really is).

 Frequently Asked Questions

 The arrow speed in Raptor Pro STR is 400 feet per second with 380-grain crossbow bolts.

 Raptor Pro STR is intended to work with 22-inch long crossbow arrows.